 Chemistry of Saffron:-

-It contains different volatile and non-volatile components which includes different carotenoids.
-The yellow orange colour is due to Alpha-Crocin and have polyene dicarboxylic acid i.e. Hydrophobic and thus oil soluble.
+It contains different volatile and non-volatile components which include different carotenoids.
+The yellow-orange color is due to Alpha-Crocin and have polyene dicarboxylic acid i.e. Hydrophobic and thus oil soluble.
 Alpha-Crocin comprises more than 10% of dry mass of saffron.

-Bitterness of saffron is due to glucoside picrocrocin responsible for its flavour.
+The bitterness of saffron is due to glucoside picrocrocin responsible for its flavor.

 And the aroma of the saffron is due to safranal (a volatile oil) and comprises up to 70% of the dry saffron’s volatile fraction.